ThreeMammals/Ocelot/docs/features/routing.rst

 This feature was requested in `issue 340 <https://github.com/ThreeMammals/Ocelot/issues/340>`_.

-The idea is to enable dynamic routing when using a service discovery provider so you don't have to provide the ReRoute config.
-See the docs :ref:`service-discovery` if this sounds interesting to you.
+The idea is to enable dynamic routing when using a service discovery provider so you don't have to provide the Route config.
+See the docs :doc:`../features/servicediscovery` ":ref:`sd-dynamic-routing`" if this sounds interesting to you.

 Query Strings
 ^^^^^^^^^^^^^